engyasin/engyasin.github.io/posts/the-reinforcement-learning-algorithmic-landscape/index.md

 ## Policy Gradient Methods

 As we explained earlier, the main goal of RL agent is to maximize its long term expected return.
-So we have to find a policy $\pi$, which the expect return $J(\pi\_{theta})$ under its generated trajectories is maximized.
+So we have to find a policy $\pi$, which the expect return $J(\pi\_{\theta})$ under its generated trajectories is maximized.
 Namely we need to find its parameters $\theta$, where:

 $$\text{arg}\max_{\theta} J(\pi_{\theta}) = \mathbb{E}\_{\tau \sim \pi_{\theta}}[R(\tau)]$$